regmtait/regmtait.co.uk/checklist.md

 * Ensure users can create and modify content within all sections
 * Check file and image uploading

-### User guides

-* Include all relevant user accounts and passwords
-* Add any accounts to Google, Vimeo, Twitter etc.

 ## Removal of test data

 * Remove any test data, files and images
+* Switch off any dev site
 * Remove any temporary development databases
 * Ensure that the website is not accessible from any other domain or subdomains
 * Ensure website works after the removal of files and databases
 * Check there are no broken links within the site (Run [Screaming Frog](https://www.screamingfrog.co.uk/seo-spider/))
 * Ensure that any blocks are removed from robots.txt / meta robots
 * Ensure that website can be accessed with and without ‘www’
-* Canonicalisation: Website file paths should redirect to the www versions
+* Canonicalisation: Website file paths should redirect to the correct version

 ## Analytics and Webmasters